bytebone/how2host/src/apps/adguard-home/readme.md

 The `DNS blocklists` page under `Filters` contains the list of adblock-lists that the DNS server should deny access to, and is where you configure the adblocking behaviour of the server.
 To get started, click on `Add blocklist` and `Choose from the list` to get a handy list of sources to quickly add.

 Which lists to add is very opinionated.
 Be aware however that higher amounts of total rules also increase the RAM consumption of the app, and negatively affect the response time of every request.
 Don't simply add every list there is, but pick the most efficient ones carefully.
 You can always check the query logs and see which lists are blocking requests and disable ones that don't do any work.

+## Final Thoughts

+You've finished all the steps and now have a fully functioning and ad-blocking DNS server at your hands.
+You can check in every once in a while and feel happiness over all the ads and trackers you've successfully blocked.